svaarala/duktape/doc/error-objects.rst

 is therefore augmented.
 Error creation and throwing happens at the same time.

-When errors are thrown from Ecmascript code the situation is different.
+When errors are thrown from ECMAScript code the situation is different.
 There is nothing preventing user code from separating the error creation and error throwing from each other::